borela/themeable/README.md

 // Result: <div class="blue flat thickBorders">Static presenter set from theme!</div>
 ```

-The component used the default flair and presenter and as you can see, flairs are
+As you can see, the component used the default flair and presenter.
+That's cool
-just normal CSS classes.
-That's cool and all, but what if we want to use a specific
+and all, but what if we want to use a specific flair/presenter?
-flair/presenter?

 ```js
 // The presenter is omitted, so the default one will be used.